paulgovan/AutoDeskR/README.md

 ```

 # Model Derivative
-The Model Derivative API enables users to translate their designs into different formats and extract valuable data.
+The Model Derivative API enables developers to translate their designs into different formats and extract valuable data.

 ## Translate a File into OBJ Format
 To translate a supported file into OBJ format, first get an access token with the `data:read` and `data:write` scopes.
 Note that only certain types of files can be translated into OBJ format.
 To find out which types of files can be translated into what format, see the [Supported Translation Formats Table](https://developer.autodesk.com/en/docs/model-derivative/v2/overview/supported-translations/).